Building Hue Spaces

 Session 1

 So you want to build an arts space for your non-profit?
 Great — now how do you even begin?
-In this initial session of Building HueSpaces, we will explore how to start a capital project.
-We will cover determining what is needed in terms of building a new structure, renting and renovating an existing building, or considering other alternatives for your organization’s needs.
-During this session, you will learn to identify what information you will need to have on hand to begin this work, how to assess what kind of a space you need, how to write a scope of work for your project, and how to begin looking for funding for this work.
-Attendees will hear from architects, Latoya Nelson Kamdang and Nandini Bagchee, as well as David Dean, arts administrator, and Pres Adams, Senior Community Investment Officer for LISC NY.
+In this initial session of Building HueSpaces, we explored how to start a capital project.
+We covered determining what is needed in terms of building a new structure, renting and renovating an existing building, or considering other alternatives for your organization’s needs.
+During this session, you learned to identify what information you will need to have on hand to begin this work, how to assess what kind of a space you need, how to write a scope of work for your project, and how to begin looking for funding for this work.
+Attendees heard from architects, Latoya Nelson Kamdang and Nandini Bagchee, as well as David Dean, arts administrator, and Pres Adams, Senior Community Investment Officer for LISC NY.

 Speaker Bios